1971 Easthampstead Rural District Council election

 The 1971 Easthampstead Rural District Council election, held on 11 May 1971, was the last election to Easthampstead Rural District Council.
 The Conservative Party lost overall control, emerging narrowly as the largest party.
 Concurrent with the changes wrought by the Local Government Act 1972, the council would transition to a new Bracknell District Council, the first election being held in 1973.
 Until 2023, this would be the last election for a Bracknell-based council where a majority of seats were outside Bracknell town.
+This is also the last time an election for a Bracknell-based council has ended up in no overall control.